openstack/openstack-manuals/doc/networking-guide/source/config-routed-networks.rst

    .. note::

-      As of the writing of this guide, there is not placement API CLI client, so the curl command is used for this example.
+      As of the writing of this guide, there is not placement API CLI client, so the :command:`curl` command is used for this example.

 #.
 Verify that host aggregates were created for each segment in the Compute
    service (for the sake of brevity, only one of the segments is shown in this